genouest/os-vm-expire/doc/source/user/index.rst

 To extend VM expiration, one can use the Horizon dashboard or the API of os-vm-expire.
 For more details on API, see `OpenStack VMExpiration Management API
 <../api-ref/index.html>`_

+Some domain/project/user ids can be ignored via exclusion.
+Only administrator can create an exclusion.